jpkalenderian/jpkalenderian/README.md

 💻 Passionate MIS student with a love for programs that have a positive impact.

-🛠️  Currently working on a calculator web app (HTML/CSS/JavaScript), as well as a Library application (Java).
+🛠️  Currently working on a calculator web app (HTML/CSS/JavaScript), as well as a Library Management System (Java).

 🌐 Open to collaboration and always eager to learn new things.